Vancouver: Education

 Headquarters of the Vancouver School Board.
 The English-language school district serves Vancouver, UBC and the University Endowment Lands.

 Main mall of the University of British Columbia (UBC).
 UBC is one of five public universities located in Vancouver.

-The Vancouver School Board enrolls more than 110,000 students in its elementary, secondary, and post-secondary institutions, making it the second-largest school district in the province.
+The Vancouver School Board enrols more than 110,000 students in its elementary, secondary, and post-secondary institutions, making it the second-largest school district in the province.
 The district administers about 76 elementary schools, 17 elementary annexes, 18 secondary schools, 7 adult education centres, 2 Vancouver Learning Network schools, which include 18 French immersion schools, a Mandarin bilingual school, and fine arts (Byng Arts Mini School), gifted, and Montessori schools.
 The Conseil scolaire francophone de la Colombie-Britannique operates three Francophone schools in that city: the primary schools école Rose-des-vents and école Anne-Hébert as well as the école secondaire Jules-Verne.
 More than 46 independent schools of a wide variety are also eligible for partial provincial funding and educate approximately 10 percent of pupils in the city.

 There are five public universities in the Greater Vancouver area, the largest and most prestigious being the University of British Columbia (UBC) and Simon Fraser University (SFU), with a combined enrolment of more than 90,000 undergraduates, graduates, and professional students in 2008.
-UBC often ranks among the top 40 best universities in the world and is ranked among the 20 best public universities in Canada.
+UBC often ranks among the top 40 best universities in the world and is ranked among the 3 best universities in Canada.
 SFU consistently ranks as the top comprehensive university in Canada and is among the 350 best universities in the world.
 UBC's main campus is located on the tip of Burrard Peninsula, on the Point Grey campus lands just west of the University Endowment Lands with the city-proper adjacent to the east.
 SFU's main campus is in Burnaby.
 Both also maintain campuses in Downtown Vancouver and the southeastern suburban city of Surrey.